Aspidella: Affinity

 Just like Ediacaria (see also below), Aspidella has initially been considered a scyphozoan jellyfish.
 This initial designation has been refuted; some specimens have been shown to be the holdfast of some organism, the main body of which extended into the open water but broke off before fossilization (a few specimens bearing stubs of stalks opposed to the central pimple support this); whereas others represent microbial colonies.

 Some individuals are associated with movement trails resembling those produced by modern sea anemones (Cnidaria).

 Taphonomy

-The upper and lower surfaces of the fossils have a distinct elemental composition that resembles that of fossilized biofilms.
+The upper and lower surfaces of the fossils have a distinct elemental composition that resembles that of fossilized biofilm.
 The sediment within the fossils also has a distinct composition, being enriched in certain elements with respect to the rock matrix.
 Since it is difficult to account for such a distribution of elements by post-mortem diagenetic processes, it would appear that the elements (and thus the sediment) were incorporated into the organism whilst it was alive.